mcpython4-coding/core/doc/events.md

 created for the event handler or use the public one, located under mcpython/common/event/EventHandler.py/PUBLIC_EVENT_BUS

+The EventHandler API supports async event subscriptions, the mod loader takes awaitable stuff, the default EventBus accepts coroutine returning functions

+Calling events should use the async variant whenever possible, invoking the non-async variant from an async context will crash, as it is only a wrapper with asyncio.get_event_loop().run_until_complete(...) around the async variant, and asyncio.get_event_loop() will crash in async contexts

+You may schedule coroutines for later execution via shared.tick_handler.schedule_once(coroutine).
+This will execute the target in the next arrival tick() call, not immediately.

+WARNING: currently, the tick-handler executes the scheduled methods linearly, the API will change somewhere in the future to parrallel execution

 ---

 # The following events are part of the gameloop phase